Optimal recovery by maximum and integrated conditional likelihood in the general Stochastic Block Model: Introduction

 Given the large number of community recovery methods proposed in the literature, it is natural to inquire about necessary and sufficient conditions guaranteeing the recovery of the true community assignments.
-The recovery of the communities has been studied in two main aspects: partial and exact recovery.
-Partial recovery (also called weak consistency) means that an increasing fraction of the node's communities is recovered, with a high probability, when the network size increases.
+The recovery of the communities has been studied in two main aspects: almost exact and exact recovery.
+Almost exact recovery (also called weak consistency) means that an increasing fraction of the node's communities is recovered, with a high probability, when the network size increases.
 In contrast, exact recovery (strong consistency) means that all the nodes' communities are recovered with a high probability when the network size increases.
 These notions are defined up to some permutation of the true labels, as exact determination of the node's labels is impossible.

-In recent works, \citet{abbe2015exact} and \citet{mossel2016} established theoretical conditions and thresholds for partial and exact community recovery in the two symmetric communities model, also known as planted bisection model, and propose algorithms attaining these thresholds.
-The planted bisection model is a simpler version of an SBM, with two equal-sized communities and two parameters for the within and between communities' edge probabilities.
-They assume the model's parameters are known and study the semi-sparse regime where the edge probabilities decrease to zero at a rate $\rho_n$, where $n$ denotes the network size.
-For partial recovery, the necessary and sufficient condition is that $n\rho_n\to\infty$ as $n\to\infty$ \citep{mossel2016}.
-For exact recovery, both works established a precise phase transition threshold when $\rho_n = \log n/n$, the minimal degree regime for obtaining strong consistency, provided the parameters satisfy $\frac12(\sqrt{s_1}-\sqrt{s_2})^2>1$, where $s_1\rho_n$ and $s_2\rho_n$ are the within and between communities' edge probabilities, respectively.
-Additionally, \citet{mossel2016} showed that strong consistency is also possible at the phase transition constant $\frac12(\sqrt{s_1}-\sqrt{s_2})^2=1$.
+In recent works, \citet{abbe2015exact} and \citet{mossel2016} established theoretical conditions and thresholds for almost exact and exact community recovery in the two symmetric communities model, also known as planted bisection model, and propose algorithms attaining these thresholds.
+The planted bisection model is a simplified version of SBM, consisting of two equal-sized communities and two parameters: $\rho_n s_1$ for the within-community edge probability and $\rho_n s_2$ for the between-community edge probability, where $\rho_n \to 0$, controls the sparsity of the graph as the number of nodes increases and $s_1,s_2>0$.
+They assume the model's parameters are known.
+For almost exact recovery, the necessary and sufficient condition is that $n\rho_n\to\infty$ as $n\to\infty$ \citep{mossel2016}.
+For exact recovery, both works established a sharp phase transition threshold when $\rho_n = \log n / n$, which corresponds to the minimal degree regime required for strong consistency, under the condition that

+For the general SBM with $k$ communities and known parameters, \citet{abbe-colin2015} proved a phase transition phenomenon under the regime $\rho_n = \log n / n$, which is characterized by the Chernoff–Hellinger (CH) divergence.
+They showed that exact recovery is possible when the minimum of the CH divergence is greater than or equal to one.
+Differing from earlier works, \citet{NIPS2015_abbe_sandon} consider the problem of recovering communities when the model parameters are unknown.
+They propose an algorithm that achieves the optimal information-theoretic threshold characterized by the CH divergence, as established in \citet{abbe-colin2015}.